 - Members who are active in Female Pelvic Medicine and Reconstructive Surgery clinically or through basic science

-- 15 years or less out of training who have demonstrated leadership skills within organized medicine or community involvement and have an interest in developing these skills
+- Individuals between 3-15 years out of training who have demonstrated leadership skills within their medical practice or community involvement and have an interest in further developing these skills.

 Selection Requirements and Process